alexandergagliano/Prost/docs/index.rst

 final association.
 The probability that the true host was missed is also provided.

 Multiple catalogs are currently supported:
-* GLADE+ v1
+#.
+GLADE+ v1
-* The Dark Energy Camera Legacy Survey (DECaLS) Data Release 9
+#.
+The Dark Energy Camera Legacy Survey (DECaLS) Data Release 9
-* Pan-STARRS Data Release 2
+#.
+Pan-STARRS Data Release 2

 Associations with Pröst can be made in serial or parallelized across multiple cores, making it scalable for the next generation of synoptic surveys.

-Overview
+Installation
 ========================================================================================

 Installation can be done via pip (ideally in a conda environment):